input-output-hk/adrestia/docs/code/Flakes/Tutorials/NewProject.md

 ---
-title: 02-Create a New Flakes Project
+title: Create a New Flakes Project
 date: 2021-02-09
+order: 2
 ---

 ## Creating an example project